CHRONOLOGY-Hugo Chavez's battle for health

 radiation therapy.

-"not to take him yet" because he has more to do for Venezuela.
+God "not to take him yet" because he has more to do for

 * Chavez returns to Cuba for more radiation treatment,